Elphel/x393/README.md

 ![x393 Block Diagram](http://docs.elphel.com/x393_diagram.svg)

-FPGA code for Elphel 393 camera, created with [VDT plugin](https://github.com/Elphel/vdt-plugin)
+FPGA code for Elphel 393 camera, created with [VDT plugin](https://github.com/Elphel/vdt-plugin).
+It runs on Xilinx Zynq 7030 SoC (FPGA plus dual ARM).

 [Documentation](http://docs.elphel.com/x393) is generated with Doxygen-based Doxverilog.
 Unfortunately this program does not yet support 'generate' Verilog operators so some important dependencies are missing, like [compressor393](http://docs.elphel.com/x393/classcompressor393.html) module has generated instances of [jp_channel](http://docs.elphel.com/x393/classjp__channel.html) that are not shown.